cchen607/cchen607/README.md

 <!-- ABOUT THE PROJECT -->
-## Preview My Capstone Poster Presentation.
+## Capstone Poster Presentation Preview.

 Presented at the PREDOC Research Conference in Washington, D.C., in August 2025.